 Simplified, minimalistic interfaces may not be suitable here because they might fail to capture the necessary depth required by large companies.
 Instead, designers should aim at creating comprehensive wireframes that address all potential needs without sacrificing good UX principles.

 In addition to complexity, accessibility must also be prioritized during the design phase.
-Ensuring that your platform can be used by as many people as possible not only makes sense from an ethical standpoint but also benefits business goals due its wider reach.
+UX is important for designing applications ensuring that your platform can be used by as many people as possible not only makes sense from an ethical standpoint but also benefits business goals due its wider reach.

 Achieving this isn’t always easy though; with so many varying user expectations on a day-to-day basis within enterprises, making sure everyone’s requirements are met can feel like solving a puzzle with infinite pieces.